SWE443-TeamRed/open-bank/kanban/ToDo/Create_Transaction_Class.md

   money being moved, a unique ID, and the accounts involved.
 There should be getters and setters for each attribute.

+  Test the method created to make sure the code works as intended

   Note:
   - Each transaction should be related to at most two accounts.
 I suggest giving them the roles "sender" and "reciever".